jclin22009/app-pantheon/index.md

 - [Archive](https://chrome.google.com/webstore/detail/archive-page/gcaimhkfmliahedmeklebabdgagipbia): access most news articles for free with a single  click (and old versions of websites)
 - [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk): change speed of videos; useful for lectures
+- [OwlOCR](https://owlocr.com/): screenshot copy and paste

+**Nice to Have**

 - [Pandan](https://apps.apple.com/us/app/pandan/id1569600264?mt=12): keep track of how long your current screen time session has been so far
-- [Ferdi](https://getferdi.com/): Whatsapp, Instagram, Messenger DMs (plus more) in one free app

-**Nice to Have**

-- [OwlOCR](https://owlocr.com/): screenshot copy and paste
 - [IINA](https://iina.io/): video player that can handle more formats and looks great
 - [Yoink](https://apps.apple.com/us/app/yoink-improved-drag-and-drop/id4576224352): drag files more conveniently
 - [TimeYourWeb](https://chrome.google.com/webstore/detail/timeyourweb-time-tracker/kfmlkgchpffnaphmlmjnimonlldbcpnh): Be more aware of your web time usage